7Stockapp/serverhub_dev/README.md

 # Replace "your-key-here" with your actual User Key
 USER_KEY=your-key-here sudo -E bash -c "$(curl -sSL https://raw.githubusercontent.com/7Stockapp/serverhub_dev/main/install.sh)"
 ```

+> **Note**: This method may also take a few minutes to complete during the download phase.
+If it appears to hang, consider using the manual installation method described in the troubleshooting section.

 ### 3. APT Repository Installation